jglim/UnlockECU/README.md

 ## Getting started

+[Try it out here in your browser](https://unlockecu.sn.sg/), or read more on how to use a local, offline copy:

 Download and unarchive the application from the [Releases](https://github.com/jglim/UnlockECU/releases/) page, then run the main application `VisualUnlockECU.exe`.

 Ensure that you have *.NET Desktop Runtime 5.0.0*. , available from [here](https://dotnet.microsoft.com/download/dotnet/5.0).